SohelIslamImran/expo-import-cost/README.md

 # Expo Import Cost VSCode Extension

+> [!Warning]
+> This extension is unstable and might not work for your project.

 This extension will display inline in the editor the size of the imported package and file.
 The extension utilizes [expo-atlas](https://github.com/expo/atlas) in order to detect the imported size

 This extension is based on [expo-atlas](https://github.com/expo/atlas) and inspired by [wix's import cost extension](https://github.com/wix/import-cost/tree/master/packages/vscode-import-cost).